-Armed with the information that saluyot is slimy, I combined the saluyot leaves with spinach to make a chunky soup that wouldn’t be too slimy that Speedy and Sam wouldn’t touch it.
+Armed with the information that saluyot is slimy, I combined the saluyot leaves with spinach to make a chunky saluyot and spinach soup with pork that wouldn’t be too slimy that Speedy and Sam wouldn’t touch it.
 As it turned out, Sam ate a little, then balked at the sliminess but at least she tried it.
 Next time, I’ll add other vegetables to make the sliminess of the saluyot really negligible.

 The one ingredient that you can’t do away with is ginger.
 It is the ginger that really gives this soup its wonderful rich flavor and aroma.

 As to the proportions, there really are no strict rules in that department.
 You can use more saluyot than spinach or more spinach than saluyot.
 You can use a lot of meat if you like your soup really meaty or you can just add a small amount to make the vegetables really stand out.

 - 1 tbsp. of finely chopped ginger

 - 6 c. of meat broth, preferably homemade

 - a bunch of saluyot leaves

 - Prepare all the ingredients before you start cooking.
 This soup cooks in a very short time and you really don’t want to get caught still chopping and slicing while something in the pot is overcooking already.

 - Heat the vegetable oil in a pot.
 Add the garlic, ginger, sliced onion and tomatoes.
 Cook over medium-high heat until a bit softened and aromatic.

 - Add the meat.
 Pour in the broth.
 Taste.
 Add salt and pepper, as needed.